Discover Native Tokens

-- For the not-so-tech-savvy through someone else.
-The showcase section has a few services that offer this.
+- For the less tech-savvy: through someone else.
+The showcase section (under NFT Support) has a few services that offer this.

-- For the more tech-savvy on a Cardano node.
+- Tech-savvy users can issue NFTs on a Cardano node.
 If you want to have full control over your tokens, you need to mint them yourself.
 And this is what this section is all about.

 Minting requires a certain amount of skill in navigating and working with Linux through the terminal and a running Cardano node.